srhariha/SpatioTemporalSEIR/doc/faq.md

-This is an anticipated FAQ.
-Last updated on \today.

 ## Is this real data?
 If not, then what?

 *Absolutely Not.* We are only showing the *projections* from a simulator which